jsal13/_blog_old/_posts/2021-12-12-from-scratch-barcodes.md

 Any motivation we come up with to invent our own "toy" version of barcodes will seem somewhat artificial since the original problem that lead to their invention — needing to quickly scan some small part of a package to get price and inventory information — had many potential solutions, and barcodes were, for whatever reason, the solution that stuck around for a while.
 It's kind of a strange solution but it's one that worked and sometimes that's all that's needed.

-*(An interesting note: it was originally intended for barcodes to be concentric circles instead of bars so they could be read in any direction by a scanner.)*
+**An interesting note**: it was originally intended for barcodes to be concentric circles instead of bars so they could be read in any direction by a scanner.

 ## Xs and Os: A Strange and Terrible Encoding